JamesJongmin/Coffee-Market-Updates/README.md

 # Coffee-Market-Updates
-Weekly and monthly basis market updates for Coffee business
+Weekly and monthly coffee market updates for business intelligence